DanielTaylor1998/NC-news-Dan/README.md

 ## Summary

-This is an API for accessing a database containing articles,user, and comments.
+This is an API for accessing a database containing articles, user, and comments.
 Its purpose is to mimic the backend of a web feed or news/social media website

 ## Kanban

-### Link to your Trello Board here: https://trello.com/b/WuP0vxAh/nc-news-dan
+### Link to to Trello Board here: https://trello.com/b/WuP0vxAh/nc-news-dan

 ## Hosted App